ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/05-best-worst-average-cases.md

 :::

 For most algorithms however, different inputs of a given size require different amounts of time.
-For example, consider the problem of searching an array containing $n$ integers to find the one with a particular value $K$.
-The sequential search algorithm begins at the first position in the array and looks at each value in turn until $K$ is found, and then it stops.
+For example, consider Insertion sort (@sec:insertion-sort): the outer `for`-loop always iterates the same number of times, but the inner `while`-loop only runs until it finds the correct place for the element to insert.
-So there is a wide range of possible running times for the algorithm, which is different from the largest-value search algorithm above.
+So there is a wide range of possible running times for the algorithm, which is different from Selection sort.

+- If the array is already sorted, then each element is in its correct place and the `while`-loop will not iterate at all.
-- If $K$ is the first element, only one value is examined -- this is the *best case*, because it is not possible for sequential search to look at less than one value.
+  This is the *best case*, because it is not possible for a while loop to run faster than that.
-- If $K$ is the last element, the algorithm must examine $n$ values -- this is the *worst case*, because sequential search never looks at more than each of the $n$ values in the array.
+- If the array is reversely sorted, then each element has to move as far as possible, to the very first position in the array.
+  This is the *worst case*, because the `while`-loop runs for as many iterations as it possibly can.

-If we run sequential search many times on many different arrays of size $n$, and many different values of $K$, we expect the algorithm on average to go halfway through the array before finding the value we seek.
+If we run Insertion sort many times on many different arrays of size $n$, we could expect the `while`-loop on average to go halfway through the array before finding the correct insertion index.
-So, on average, the algorithm examines $(n+1)/2$ values -- this is the *average case*.
+So, in the *average case* Insertion sort runs for half as many iterations as the worst case.

-However, note that the average case depends on an important assumption: that the searched value $K$ is independent from how the values in the array is distributed!
+However, this definition of the average case depends on an important assumption: that every possible array is equally probable, or in other words, that the possible arrays are uniformly distributed!
 More about that below.

 ::: dsvis
-Here is an example.
+Here is an example where we reason about the Sequential search algorithm from @sec:sequential-search.

 ``` {.jsav-animation src="AlgAnal/AnalCasesDiffCON.js" links="AlgAnal/AnalCasesCON.css" name="Best, Worst, and Average cases slideshow"}
 ```